Jewish Activity Guide for Autumn

 Sh'mini Atzeret & Simchat Torah

 Immediately following Sukkot are two more observances: Sh'mini Atzeret ("Assembly of the Eighth Day") and Simchat Torah ("Rejoicing in the Torah").
 Customs of these observances include singing and dancing with the Torah.
-This year Sh'mini Atzeret begins at sundown on Wednesday, October 11 lasts until sundown on Thursday, October 12.
-Simchat Torah begins at sundown on Thursday, October 12 and lasts until sundown on Wednesday, October 13.
+This year Sh'mini Atzeret begins at sundown on Sunday, September 30 and lasts until sundown on Monday, October 1.
+Simchat Torah begins at sundown on Monday, October 1 and lasts until sundown on Tuesday, October 2.

 - Use paper and wooden skewers to make mini Torah scrolls.